CherpakAndrii/Matrix_Inversion/README.md

 # Matrix Inversion

-The application for inversion of matrices by methods of partitioning into cells and bordering
+The application for matrix inversion by methods of partitioning into cells and bordering

 ## Done:
 * Matrix input and validation